gtaylor44/FirebaseAuth/README.md

 }
 ```

-3. For all actions/controllers, you can now start using the [Authorize] filter.

-4. On the client side you will need to add an "Authorize" header to your requests.
+3. On the client side you will need to add an "Authorize" header to your requests.
 Prepend the token with "Bearer ".

 ```javascript
 this.unsubscribe = firebase.auth().onAuthStateChanged(function (user) {